WhitneyLampkin/devscriber/README.md

     -name string
         Name of the new document (default: README_[TIME_STRING].md") -template string
-        Template type to base the new document on (default: readme)
-        Options: changelog, codeofconduct, contributing, readme, releasenotes
+        Template type to base the new document on Available templates: changelog, codeofconduct, contributing, readme, releasenotes (default "readme")
 ```

 ## Testing